github4vish/maven-slave-image/README.md

 # maven-slave-image
-## useful a node slave if infrastructure to be in docker
+## useful as node slave if infrastructure to be in docker